Patrick Williams NBA Preview vs. the 76ers

 Patrick Williams Insights vs. the 76ers

-- Williams has taken 8.4 shots per game this season and made 3.8 per game, which account for 9.3% and 9.4%, respectively, of his team's total.
+- This season, he's put up 9.4% of the Bulls' attempted field goals, as he's averaging 8.4 per contest.

-- He's connected on 1.4 threes per game, or 11.5% of his team's makes from beyond the arc this season.
+- He's attempted 3.3 threes per game, or 10.2% of his team's shots from beyond the arc this season.

-- Williams' opponents, the 76ers, have a middling offensive tempo, ranking 15th in the NBA with 102.9 possessions per game, while his Bulls average the sixth-most possessions per game with 99.4.
+- Williams' opponents, the 76ers, have one of the slowest offensive tempos, ranking 21st, averaging 102.6 possessions per game, while his Bulls average 99.3 per game, which ranks 10th among NBA teams.

+- On defense, the 76ers have given up 110.9 points per game, which is sixth-best in the league.

+- The 76ers allow 42.8 rebounds per contest, ranking eighth in the league.

-- Defensively, the 76ers are sixth in the NBA, conceding 111.1 points per contest.
+- The 76ers are the 10th-ranked squad in the league, conceding 25.6 assists per game.

-- Conceding 42.4 rebounds per game, the 76ers are the seventh-ranked team in the NBA.
+- Giving up 11.2 made 3-pointers per game, the 76ers are the fourth-ranked squad in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!